canonical/microk8s-core-addons/addons/rook-ceph/README.md

 - Add the Rook LICENSE header attribution at the top of the file
 - Add a KUBECTL variable to allow setting a custom kubectl binary
+- Change reclaimPolicy to Retain for the created storage classes